-Our Appaloosa mares have been working hard on their 2018 foal crop for 10 months!
-Hopefully, there will be 12 colorful foals born this spring.
-We are expecting 8 foals in March and 4 foals in April.
+Our Appaloosa mares worked hard on their 2018 foal crop for 11 months!
+There were 12 colorful foals born this spring.
+We delivered safely 6 foals in March and 6 foals in April.
 I have no late foals this season.
-The babies are sired by all four of our stallions.
-I will be working day and night to attend each birth and to give each foal the proper time and attention they need as a foundation for a successful future.
-Spring and Summer will be spent teaching them to be gentle and well mannered for their new owners.
+The babies are sired by all four of our stallions I attended each birth and have begun the job of giving each foal the proper time and attention they need as a foundation for a successful future.
+Spring and Summer are spent teaching them to be gentle and well mannered for their new owners.

 Click here to see our Policy on foal sales.

 I hope you enjoy the foaling season as much as I do.